-The Class of 2023 Seniors will attend the Senior Fellowship Retreat (formerly called Christian Awakening Retreat).
-While the retreat has a new name - Fellowship - all of the parts of Christian Awakening that you know and love will stay the same.
+Juniors attend the Fellowship Retreat.
 The centerpoint of this retreat is understanding how much God loves us and those around us.
-These Fellowship retreats will be three days long (two overnights) and take place throughout the school year to accommodate the schedules of busy seniors.
-For more information about retreats in the 2022-23 school year, please visit our website at https://www.bishopchatard.org/ministry/retreats/.
+These Fellowship retreats will be three days long (two overnights) and take place throughout the school year to accommodate for the schedules of busy juniors.
+Along with faculty and staff leaders, trained senior leaders will provide a meaningful retreat.